scperkins/EJEHardenberg.github.io/public/writing/poetry/soft.md

-these fragments below me on this in air journey
+These fragments below me on this in air journey
 are sometimes gridded and cut.
 But it's not in the east where the mountains peek
-Forming these rocky old mountaintops
+forming these ol' mountain tops

 Sectioned and cornered, an unnatural order
-But so human.
+but so human.
 So precise.
 So neat.
 We burn through this fuel as fast we can
-Be it crop, grain, or creek.
+be it crop, grain, or creek.

-Nature is loved, but not human's at all
+Nature is loved, but not human's at all,
 For we consume, ignore, and cheat.
-To be the better, to best one another
+To be the better, to best one another.
 It's what drives too many to seek

 The planet our own: claimed, quarried, and loaned